AVSLab/basilisk/src/simulation/environment/dentonFluxModel/dentonFluxModel.rst

 -----------------
 This module provides the GEO electron and ion flux based on 82 satellite-years as discussed in `this paper <https://doi .org/10.1002/2015SW001168>`__ by M. H. Denton and on `this website <https://gemelli.spacescience.org/mdenton/>`__.
-A Fortran module can be downloaded from this website which computes the electron and ion flux for a given Kp index, local time and particle energy, and also includes the relevant flux data.
+A Fortran module can be downloaded from this website which computes the electron and ion flux for a given :math:`K_p` index, local time and particle energy, and also includes the relevant flux data.
 The Basilisk module only uses the mean flux data.